Brands Hatch: 1950s

 Following World War II, cinders were laid on the track of what was by then known as Brands Hatch Stadium and motorcycle racing continued.
 That was until 1950 when the 500 Club managed to persuade Joe Francis, that the future for his stadium lay in car and motorcycle road racing.
 The group behind 500 c.c. single-seater racing cars was the 500 Club and it, together with the owners, invested the sum of £17,000 on a tarmac surface.

 Thus Brands Hatch was born as a motor racing venue, and on 16 April 1950, the opening meeting was scheduled for the first purpose-built post-war racing circuit in England, approval having been given by the RAC following a demonstration by a handful of 500s in February.
 Amongst those giving the demonstration was a very young Stirling Moss.
-The Half-Litre Car Club for 500 cc Formula 3 organised that first race on 16 April, with 7,000 spectators coming to witness these cars complete in 10 races.
-The first victory went to a man who was to become a legend in Formula 3, Don Parker.
+The Half-Litre Car Club for 500cc Formula 3 organised that first race on 16 April, with 7,000 spectators coming to witness these cars complete in 10 races.
+Don Parker won the first race.
 Before the year was out, five meetings had been held, with the events running to a similar programme.
-The June meeting was a Moss benefit for he won all five races he entered in the Works Cooper and a set a new lap record.
+The June meeting was a Moss benefit for he won all five races he entered in the Works Cooper and set a new lap record.
 The August Bank Holiday meeting saw for the first time, involvement of the national press with the Daily Telegraph sponsoring the main event of the day.
 The old cinder track had been 0.75 mi in length, but the tarmac circuit was lengthened to 1.000 mi and now ran anticlockwise.
 The Maidstone & Mid-Kent Motor Club invited a number of sports car drivers to test the circuit on 5 November, this being the first time that any car other than a 500cc had used it, and they ran clockwise.

 In 1951, season included seven car meetings, all for Formula 3 and they were again organised the Half-Litre Car Club to which the 500 Club had changed its name since becoming a Limited Company.
 In February, the Aston Martin Owners Club tested some 1.5-litre sports cars at Brands Hatch preparatory to the full International season starting.

 The 1952 season saw the emergence of Stuart Lewis-Evans.
 Les Leston raised the lap record to 71.15 mph (50.6sec) – the first time that 70 mph had been exceeded.